 #3.
 RAILBLAZA C-Tug Kayak and Canoe Cart

-- Puncture Free Wheels: High grip rubber tread wheels are puncture free.
-Never worry about getting a flat tire on your kayak and...
+- Puncture-free wheels with high grip rubber tread; Never worry about getting a flat tire on your kayak and canoe cart; Includes...

 Another kayak cart worth looking at is this one from RAILBLAZA, an outdoor brand from New Zealand.
 Their trolley is another high quality and high capacity cart that has a max capacity of 300lbs so plenty for transporting kayaks.
 It’s made with durable composite stainless steel that’s powder coated to prevent it rusting and able to take the brunt of carrying heavy kayaks.